Jackie Lumbasi: Career

 She previously met the former president of Nigeria Olusegun Obasanjo and interviewed him for her breakfast show, although the interview was never aired for technical reasons.
 She also once had a one-on-one conversation with former president of Kenya, the late Daniel Arap Moi, during a visit to Kampala, Uganda.

 Beyond her career in broadcasting Jackie is a sought-after event Moderator and MC, trusted by organisations to design and deliver content that informs, inspires, and influences.

-She is also a dynamic voice-over artist with years of experience delivering high-quality performances for commercials, features, short films, and documentaries.
+She is also a voice-over artist delivering performances for commercials, features, short films, and documentaries.

 Education

 She has a Diploma in Journalism and Mass Communication from UMCAT, Uganda, Bachelor's degree in Communication and Human Resource Management from Namasagali University (now defunct) and a Master's degree in International Relations and Diplomatic Studies from Cavendish University, Uganda.